-A range of sizes available means that plastic pallets fit into other warehouse systems – such as pallet internal pallet transportation on forklifts and pallet jacks.
-Even minutes wasted on moving incoming or outgoing shipments add up to significant periods of time over the course of a year, making it crucial that different parts of the chain fit together seamlessly.
+A range of sizes is available means that plastic pallets fit into other warehouse systems – such as pallet internal pallet transportation on forklifts and pallet jacks.
+Even minutes wasted on moving incoming or outgoing shipments add up to significant periods over a year.
+As a result, making different parts of the chain must fit together seamlessly.

 2) Designs That Work With Other Systems

-Pallets specifically designed with storage and industry needs in mind also represent efficiency in terms of space management and health and safety.
+Pallets are specifically designed with storage and industry needs in mind.
+It also represents efficiency in terms of space management and health and safety.

-Nestable pallets, which sit inside each other when stacked, are crucial for saving space and therefore costs in closed-loop or return systems, both during transportation and storage.
+Nestable pallets, which sit inside each other when stacked, are crucial for saving space.
+Therefore costs in closed-loop or return systems, both during transportation and storage.
 A truck that usually fits 500 pallets can transport 1,200 nestable pallets, according to Inbound Logistics – a significant difference.

 3) Lightweight Pallets Are Hygienic and Easy-To-Clean

 As previously discussed, cleaning plastic pallets is much easier than wood.
 This is crucial in industries such as pharmaceuticals and food and beverage.
-As well as the cleaning process being quick and easy, with no wear through repeated washing, plastic pallets also can’t be contaminated as wooden ones can.
+As well as the cleaning process is quick and easy, with no wear through repeated washing.
+Plastic pallets also can’t be contaminated as wooden ones can.
 Wooden pallets can harbour dust and mould, and present problems when used in high-moisture areas.

 Issues such as infestation or weakening mean that wooden pallets represent continuous replacement costs.
-Effective cleaning of wooden pallets takes additional time, and also incurs further expense.
+Effective cleaning of wooden pallets takes additional time and also incurs further expenses.

 Plastic pallets are ready to go – there’s no need to have them fumigated and certified to meet ISPM 15 standards, unlike wooden ones.
-As soon as plastic pallets are in a supply chain they can be used as intended, with no additional delays or costs associated.
+If plastic pallets are in a supply chain they can be used as intended, with no additional delays or costs associated.

 4) Lightweight, Yet Stronger

-Despite their light weight, plastic pallets are also very strong and consistent in strength – unlike the wooden variety which are made from inconsistent pieces.
-With consistent strength, heavier goods can be shipped in larger numbers, again maximising the potential of each pallet by filling it to capacity.
+Despite their lightweight, lightweight plastic pallets are very strong and consistent in strength.
+Unlike, the wooden variety which is made from inconsistent pieces of wood.
+With consistent strength, heavier goods can be shipped in larger numbers.
+Again it led to maximising the potential of each pallet by filling it.

-Stronger pallets are also longer-lasting, meaning ongoing repurchasing costs are minimal, assuming they are in a system whereby they are returned to the original owner.
-They’re also weather-resistant and can withstand fluctuating temperatures more easily than wooden pallets, which makes them ideal for a wide variety of products and locations.
+Stronger pallets are also longer-lasting.
+Meaning ongoing repurchasing costs are minimal, assuming they are in a system whereby they are returned to the original owner.
+They’re also weather-resistant and can withstand fluctuating temperatures more easily than wooden pallets.
+This makes them ideal for a wide variety of products and locations.